 06 of 06

-Regardless of which style of carpet you choose, lighter colors will not show footprints or tracking marks as much as darker or even mid-tone colors will.
+Regardless of which style of carpet you choose, lighter colors will not show footprints or track marks as much as darker or even mid-tone colors will.
 Additionally, a trend that is gaining in popularity in recent years is the blending of two tones in a cut pile carpet, so that the carpet naturally has some lighter and some darker fibers.
 This look is another great option for minimizing shading variances.